 We recently published a Fabula Coffee review which we recommend that you read if you want to learn more about this low acid coffee brand.

 Purity Coffee is a brand specifically focused on the health-conscious and uncompromising coffee lover.
 Their organic dark roast in particular was crafted for easy digestion while sourcing specialty-grade Arabica coffee beans.
 The flavor is incredibly clean and robust.
 A cup of Purity Coffee is chocked-full of prebiotic benefits to support gut health and antioxidants to boost overall wellness.
-Additionally, it's lower in acidity which is ideal for those with sensitive stomachs.
+Additionally, it’s lower in acidity which is ideal for those with sensitive stomachs.
+For additional details about this IBS-friendly coffee, check out our full review.
+We absolutely loved how pure the coffee tasted.
+It’s true to its namesake.

 - USDA Organic Certified